f1tenth/f1tenth_doc/autoware/intro.rst

 Autoware Installation on the F1TENTH
 ==================

-Jetson Xavier NX and F1tenth Recordreplay Demo
+Jetson Xavier NX and RoboRacer Recordreplay Demo
 ------------------
-This tutorial provides step-by-step instructions for installing and setting up the Autoware development environment on the F1tenth race car.
+This tutorial provides step-by-step instructions for installing and setting up the Autoware development environment on the RoboRacer race car.
 The Autoware installation process in this branch is modified from the main one to adapt to the Jetson Xavier NX hardware and software systems.
 One major difference of this Autoware environment is that it runs on `ROS2 galactic` instead of `ROS2 humble` due to the fact that the NVIDIA Jetson currently only supports Ubuntu 20.04 or below.
 To natively build and run autoware without using docker, galactic is used to increase system compatibility.
-The original `Autoware installation documentation <https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/>`_ from main branch, and the `F1tenth build documentation <https://f1tenth.readthedocs.io/en/foxy_test/index.html>`_ (running ROS2 foxy) are here for your reference.
+The original `Autoware installation documentation <https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/>`_ from main branch, and the `RoboRacer build documentation <https://f1tenth.readthedocs.io/en/foxy_test/index.html>`_ (running ROS2 foxy) are here for your reference.

-This repo also includes a F1tenth Recordreplay demo.
-This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth race car, and then perform trajectory following in both the `F1tenth gym simulator` and in `real-world`(testing in progress) running the Autoware framework.
-Instructions for installing the F1tenth gym simulator are provided.
+This repo also includes a RoboRacer Recordreplay demo.
+This demo allows the user to first build a map, record a trajectory by manually driving the RoboRacer race car, and then perform trajectory following in both the `RoboRacer gym simulator` and in `real-world`(testing in progress) running the Autoware framework.
+Instructions for installing the RoboRacer gym simulator are provided.
 The approximate time investment is based on running Jetson Xavier NX on 20W 6core power mode.

 Flash JetPack 5.1.1 (rev. 1) to Jetson Xavier NX
 ------------------